A Safe Haven is a place you can go if you’re feeling distressed or having suicidal thoughts.

 The Safe Haven initiative provides a calm, culturally sensitive and non-clinical alternative to hospital emergency departments, for people experiencing distress or suicidal thoughts.

-Safe Havens are staffed by peer-support workers and other mental health professionals.
+Safe Havens are staffed by peer-support workers and you can be connected to other mental health professionals.

-There are 20 Safe Havens being established in NSW.
+There are 19 Safe Havens across NSW.
 These Safe Havens will be based on, or near, hospital grounds, with suicide prevention staff and mental health clinicians on hand to offer emotional support and provide information on available services.

 People with lived experience of suicide are helping to co-design models of care for Safe Havens that are tailored to their communities and local health districts.